Main Navigation

 Research

 Faculty and staff at the McCluskey Center for Violence Prevention (MCVP) engage in research about sexual violence among college students, convening multidisciplinary research teams of students, staff, and faculty.
-The Center's research projects specifically focus on investigating issues that will help administrators, student groups, and other partners understand peer culture on college campuses, the people who cause harm, harmful behaviors, and how to stop sexual violence.
-Research conducted through the MCVP is rooted in power-conscious frameworks and critical methods, with the aim of transforming research to practice and policy.
+The Center's research projects specifically focus on investigating issues that will help administrators, student groups, and other partners understand peer culture on college campuses, the people who cause harm, harmful behaviors, and how to prevent sexual violence.
+Research conducted through the MCVP is rooted in power-conscious frameworks and critical methods, with the aim of transforming research to practice.
 Across all projects and teams, the MCVP has a commitment to including practitioners throughout the research process.

 MCVP Research Projects